The Secret at Shadow Ranch: Artwork

-Continuity Error
+Continuity error

-Though Ned Nickerson is mentioned in passing in this book as being in Europe, Nancy doesn't actually meet Ned until two books later, The Clue in the Diary, #7.
+Though Ned Nickerson is mentioned in passing in this book as being in Europe, Nancy does not actually meet Ned until two books later, The Clue in the Diary, #7.
 The mistake was made when this title was revised.
 In the revised text, Nancy is said to be knitting a sweater for Ned, identified as her boyfriend, in the first chapter.
 George references the sweater and Ned again in the final chapter.
-Since Nancy has not yet met Ned in the series, this error was corrected in subsequent printings in the first chapter substituting Ned with her father, Carson Drew.
+Since Nancy has not yet met Ned in the series, this error was corrected in subsequent printings in the first chapter, substituting Ned with her father, Carson Drew.
 The last chapter still mentioned Ned as the one who would receive the sweater.
 Many printings later, George's remark in the last chapter was changed from "Ned" to "your dad" when she mentions the sweater Nancy is knitting.
-However, Ned is still mentioned in this book as being in Europe (page 111), but the reader isn't given any explanation about who Ned actually is since the opening and closing chapters no longer mention his name.
+However, Ned is still mentioned in this book as being in Europe (page 111), but the reader is not given any explanation about who Ned actually is since the opening and closing chapters no longer mention his name.